 The Company is required to file tax forms in many jurisdictions.
 Our policy is to ensure that each tax filing is accurate, complete and timely made.
-Board members and employees must not take any action to evade Company taxes, or assist others, including Board members, employees, vendors, customers or subcontractors, to misrepresent or evade taxes of any kind.
+Employees and Board members must not take any action to evade Company taxes, or assist others, including employees, Board members, vendors, customers or subcontractors, to misrepresent or evade taxes of any kind.